Fall in love with this Cheesy Vegetable Chowder recipe. A velvety cheese base that is loaded with veggies, certain to warm your soul.

 Instructions

-- In a large pot over set over medium heat, add 1 tablespoon of butter.
-When the butter has melted, add the carrots, celery and onion and saute for 4 minutes.
-Add garlic and saute for a minute longer.
+- In a large pot set over medium heat, add 1 tablespoon of butter.
+When the butter has melted, add the carrots, celery, and onion and sauté for 4 minutes.
+Add garlic and sauté for a minute longer.

-- Stir in the broccoli and cauliflower, cook for 5-7 minutes longer or until veggies are tender.
+- Stir in the broccoli florets and cauliflower, and cook for 5-7 minutes longer or until veggies are tender.

 - Meanwhile, melt the remaining 4 tablespoons of butter in a medium saucepan over medium heat.